learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 a.
 What is the difference between covariance and correlation?
 b.
 What can you infer from the relationship between these variables?
 c.
-Why might it not be a good idea to include both of these in a regression model?
+Would it be a good idea to include both of these in a regression model?

 ```python